Prediction of the Hubbard U parameter from scanning tunneling microscopy images of moire systems using image recognition: Tight-binding Model

 where $\psi_{\mathbf{k},n}^\nu(\mathbf{r}_i)$ denotes the Hartree-Fock wave function at lattice site $\mathbf{r}_i$ with quantum numbers $(\mathbf{k},n)$ for filling factor $\nu$.

 Instead of working directly with $\rho_\nu(\mathbf{r}_i,\epsilon)$ in real space, we consider its discrete Fourier transform,

 which corresponds to the momentum-space representation of STM conductance maps (FT-LDOS).
+The FT-LDOS representation enhances momentum-space features and Bragg-peak structures that evolve with interaction strength, making it particularly suitable for image-recognition approaches.
 In a typical $\mathbf{k}$-space window, the FT-LDOS is characterized by six principal Bragg peaks defined by the two reciprocal lattice vectors $\mathbf{b}_{1/2} = \frac{4\pi}{3a}(\pm 3/2,\sqrt{3}/2)$, indicated by the black arrows in Fig. \ref{DosBZ}.
 More precisely, the six peaks arise from the superposition of the reciprocal lattice vectors of the two rotated graphene layers.

-In symmetry-broken states with valley coherence and Kekul\'e order, additional Bragg peaks at $\mathbf{b}_{1/2}^K = \frac{4\pi}{3a}(1/2,\pm\sqrt{3}/2)$ appear, reflecting the enlarged real-space unit cell.\cite{Nuckolls23Nat,Kwan23Arxiv,sanchez_sanchez_nematic_2024,Sanchez26} This is indicated by the red arrows in Fig. \ref{DosBZ}, where the FT-LDOS of a valley-coherence symmetry broken state at $\nu=-2$ and $\epsilon=12$ is shown.\cite{sanchez_sanchez_nematic_2024} Even though we focus our training on states preserving the full spatial and valley symmetry to simplify the ML task, the intensity and evolution of these Kekul\'e-related peaks in nearby parameter regimes may be crucial for understanding which FT-LDOS features are picked up by the convolutional neural networks.\cite{Taranto22,Sobral_2023}
+In symmetry-broken states with valley coherence and Kekulé order, additional Bragg peaks at $\mathbf{b}_{1/2}^K = \frac{4\pi}{3a}(1/2,\pm\sqrt{3}/2)$ appear, reflecting the enlarged real-space unit cell.\cite{Nuckolls23Nat,Kwan_2024,sanchez_sanchez_nematic_2024,Sanchez26} This is indicated by the red arrows in Fig. \ref{DosBZ}, where the FT-LDOS of a valley-coherence symmetry broken state at $\nu=-2$ and $\epsilon=12$ is shown.\cite{sanchez_sanchez_nematic_2024} Even though we focus our training on states preserving the full spatial and valley symmetry to simplify the ML task, the intensity and evolution of these Kekulé-related peaks in nearby parameter regimes may be crucial for understanding which FT-LDOS features are picked up by the convolutional neural networks.\cite{Taranto22,Sobral_2023}